elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-25-cs3103-lecture-3-ip-options-icmp.md

 - Send back to the source

-- Source quench message: Informs the source that a datagram has been discarded due to congestion in router or the destination host
+- Source quench message: Informs the source that a datagram has been discarded due to **congestion in router or the destination host**
 - Source must slow down sending of datagrams until congestion is relieved
 - One message sent for each datagram discarded

 ##### Time exceeded:
 ![CS3103-3-21.PNG]({{site.baseurl}}/img/CS3103-3-21.PNG)

-- When every a router decremenets a datagram with a TTL value to zero, it discard the datagram and sesnds the time exceeded message to original source
+- When every a router decremenets a datagram with a **TTL value to zero**, it discard the datagram and sesnds the time exceeded message to original source
 - When final destination does not recieved all the frag in a set time, discards the received frag and sends the ttl exceed message

 > A host usually starts with a small routing table that is gradually updated and augmented.
+ICMP redirection can be use to update this.

 ##### Redirction:
 ![CS3103-3-22.PNG]({{site.baseurl}}/img/CS3103-3-22.PNG)

-The first router normally recieves a packet from an interface and sends it in another interfacfe.
-If the recieves the same packet from the same interface it recently sents.. it will sent redirection "RM", the host will then update its table base on this infomation
+The first router normally recieves a packet from an interface and sends it in another interface.
+If the **recieves the same packet from the same interface it recently sents**.. it will sent redirection "RM", the host will then update its table base on this infomation

 ## Query